nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 Hard to extend without changing the core

-Hard to reuse in different contexts with different requirements
+Hard to adapt it and reuse it in different contexts

+Single features of the codebase not easily reusable

 ## 3. Little or no contributions